andrew/ultimate-awesome/README.md

 - [fucking-awesome-readme](https://github.com/Correia-jpv/fucking-awesome-readme) - 😎 A curated list of awesome GitHub Profile READMEs 📝 With repository stars⭐ and forks🍴.
 - [awesome-ARTificial](https://github.com/cruelpleasure/awesome-ARTificial) - ARTificial Intelligence / Machine Learning Tools for (Visual) Artist and Designer.
 - [awesome-cryptoiq](https://github.com/Crypto-IQ/awesome-cryptoiq) - Cryptocurrency resources.
+- [awesome-arabic-nlp](https://github.com/Curated-Awesome-Lists/awesome-arabic-nlp) - Dive into the world of Arabic NLP with this extensive collection of resources, tools, datasets, and best practices tailored for the Arabic language.
 - [awesome-data](https://github.com/dengyongqing/awesome-data) - 一份精心挑选的数据源资源索引。.
 - [awesome-freelance-developer-resources](https://github.com/digital-marketing-engineer/awesome-freelance-developer-resources) - This repository is a curated list of resources for freelance developers.
 If you want to become freelance web developer, freelance app developer,  be sure to check our guide.
 - [awesome-data-science-and-engineering](https://github.com/Dineshkarthik/awesome-data-science-and-engineering) - A curated list of Data Science and Engineering frameworks, tools, libraries and related list of tutorials.